AdityaLoops/Investment-Advisor/README.md

 | ICICI Large Cap | 120586 | Equity |
 | ICICI Corporate Bond | 120692 | Debt |

+Phases 1–5 (below) were built and validated on these 6 hand-picked funds before the project scaled up in Phase 6 to a genuinely diverse 138-fund universe.

 ---

 ## Phase 1: Data Collection

 Pulled historical NAV data for all 6 funds using `mftool`, covering **2013 to July 2026** (~3,266–3,338 rows per fund).
 Saved as individual CSVs in `Data/raw/`.
-This is the single source of truth all later phases build on — no external or synthetic data was introduced.
+This is the single source of truth all later phases build on — no external or synthetic data was introduced at this stage.

 ---